AllenSWDB/swdb_visualbehavior_template/README.md

-# aind-capsule-template

-Basic structure of a capsule to be customized as needed.

-The capsule for Day 4: Behavior States can be found at: https://codeocean.allenneuraldynamics.org/capsule/2444390/tree
+The capsule for SWDB Day 4: Behavior States can be found at: https://codeocean.allenneuraldynamics.org/capsule/2444390/tree

 Brief topic outline: